ozcodex/meye/README.md

 - item code, generate and recover
 - export card as image
 - common objects
+- item generator
+- custom code with origin, subtypes and flags for mystycs

 ## To do
-item generator
 add more types of common objects explosives poison, venom, toxins and acids

-v2:
-effects of interpretation with code this can varie the ilustration (subtypes) and the item special properties and effects mystical effects with code

 v3:
 graphical interface